adonev/CompPDEs/README.md

-# SciComp2020.github.io
+# CompPDEs.github.io
-Class page and collaboration repositories for Scientific Computing class at NYU taught by Aleks Donev
+Computational methods for classical PDEs class at NYU taught by Aleks Donev